YiruDing/Case-Study-of-Google-Data-Analytics-Professional-Certificate/README.md

 # Why would casual riders buy Cyclistic annual memberships?

-To solve this question and complete the Google Data Analytics Professional Certificate Capstone Project, here are the steps I will adopt:
+To answer this question and complete the Google Data Analytics Professional Certificate Capstone Project, here are the steps I will adopt:

 ## ask